 - Minute Suites - Located in Concourse B at Gate B16, Minute Suites provides five private suites for travellers needing to relax, work, or sleep during a layover or flight delay.
 Each suite has a daybed with fresh pillows and sheets, DIRECTv, WIFI, sound-masking system, and special “nap audio” program.
-Rates: US $42 per hour for the first two hours • US$32 per hour for the 3rd and 4th hour • US$130 for 5 hours • US$140 for 8 hours overnight • US$160 for 8 hours during the day • US$300 for 24 hours.
+Rates are expensive: US$46 (1 hour) • US$ 91 (2 hours) • US$125 (3 hours) • US$ 151 (Overnight) • US$160 (4 hours) • US$194 (5 hours) • US$297 (8 hours).
 When the suites are full, they also rent air mattresses for US$ 40 with no time limit.
 Pillows and blankets are provided when available.

 - Atlanta Airport Marriott Gateway - (2 minutes from the airport) Connected to the terminal.
 Access via free ride on the ATL SkyTrain, which stops right in front of the hotel.

 - Springhill Suites Atlanta Airport Gateway - (3 minutes from the airport) Access via free ride on the ATL SkyTrain.

-- Renaissance Concourse Atlanta Airport - (6 min from the airport) Free scheduled airport shuttle service available.
+- Renaissance Concourse Atlanta Airport - (6 minutes from the airport) Free scheduled airport shuttle service is available.

 - Hilton Atlanta Airport - (5 minutes from the airport) Free shuttle to the Domestic terminal building and light rail station.
 Airport pick-up available at the Ground Transportation area west curb, just immediately outside the Domestic Terminal between the North and South terminals.
 Hotel shuttles are located in the Purple Bus isle, Stalls 25 through 29.
 The shuttle departs every 15 to 20 minutes, from 5:00AM to 11:00PM and is on call after 11:00PM.
 Courtesy phones are available at the Domestic Terminal for after hours.
 Travellers requiring access to/from International Terminal, will need to take the terminal to terminal shuttle to the Domestic Terminal, as Hilton does not provide shuttle service to the International Terminal.

-- Holiday Inn & Suites Atlanta Airport North - (7 min from the airport) Free 24-hr airport shuttle available.
+- Drury Inn Atlanta Hotel - (5 minutes from the airport) Free shuttle is available.

 To see more options there is a list of hotels near Atlanta Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.